Gardening Under Lights

 The Right Duration

-No matter what types of plants you are growing indoors, you must be sure to give them a rest.
+No matter what types of plants you are growing, you must give them a rest.
 When it's dark, plants respirate, which is an important part of their growth process.
 The balance of rest time to active growth time affects many biological processes, including the growth rate, and the setting of buds and fruit.

 Botanists usually divide plants into three categories relating to their preferred day length: short-day, long-day or day-neutral.